 Character trumps luxury: Planning and Environment Court of Queensland dismisses an appeal against the refusal of a development application for a material change of use for a luxury five-star resort complex in Port Douglas

-By Nadia Czachor and Ian Wright
+By Nadia Czachor, Ian Wright and Victoria Knesl

 The Planning and Environment Court of Queensland has dismissed an appeal against the refusal of a development application for a material change of use for a luxury five-star resort complex.